Martin-Ivanc/Trinity-Crossbow-Cutter/README.md

 👉 Chube compact version comes form Prooda`s mod on original Trinity design

+👉 Special thanks to `jeremytodd1` for all the testing he has done

 This repository only contains modifications and extensions; it would not exist without the original work.